red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_mock.markdown

         not marked as ignorable (2 known properties: "name", "yearOfBirth"])
 {% endhighlight %}

+# don't mock 3rd party code

+Of course this problem is not limited to the ObjectMapper.
+Most 3rd party code we use in our projects is rather complex.
+This is especially true for 3rd party code that communicates with external systems like databases or message brokers.
+So you should avoid mocking 3rd party code in general.

+Using the real ObjectMapper instead of a mocked one was an easy change.
+With some of the mentioned dependencies it might be not that easy.
+If you'd want to use a real Database client in your test you would also need some real database to connect to.
+This is the realm of integration testing.
+Have a look at [testcontainers][testcontainers], it allows you to define such dependencies as code integrated into your tests.

 # Conclusion

 In this article, we explained why you should avoid mocking the _ObjectMapper_ in your unit tests.